seco/LCDnode/README.md

 Cost Today is calculated based on Energy Used times typical cost per kWh for summer or winter.
 The calculated cost, displayed on the LCD, is only a rough estimate at best.

 A rotary encoder with push-button is provided.
-The encoder's button can be pushed and held during power-up or reset, to set the RTC date/time and Node ID.
-During normal operation, pressing the encoder's push-button toggles the LCD backlight On/Off.
+The button can be pushed and held during power-up (or reset) to set the RTC date/time and Node ID.
+During normal operation, pressing the button toggles the LCD backlight On/Off.

 The data on the LCD display is updated as follows: